siheming/mspypeline/doc/source/get_started.rst

 ~~~~~~~~~~~~~~
 The GUI is divided into different parts to guide you through the general :ref:`workflow`.

-* Start by selecting a directory a the top under the "Dir to analyze" option.
+* Start by selecting a directory at the top under the "Dir to analyze" option.
 * The "Yaml file" option selects where the settings for the analysis are from.
 This can either be the "default"
   settings, or the "file" settings, if they are available.
 * If a Quality control report should be generated click the "Create Report" button.